 The Perfect Blowdry

-You’re now ready to go, but before you press the on switch, a note on distance.
+You’re now ready to go, but before you press the on switch and blow out hair, a note on distance.
 Studies have shown that while using a dryer will cause more harm than drying naturally, holding it 15cm away from your hair reduces the damage.
 In any event, always use low heat settings on your dryer.
 Take your time – don’t be tempted to blast that heat to speed things up.

 Begin blowdrying at the roots and work your way down to the ends.
 This will help to add volume and prevent frizz.
 Keep the dryer moving fluidly at all times, working with the hair’s natural fall.
 Don’t ever hold it in one spot for too long.
 Make sure you’re using the right brush for your hair type.
 A round brush works best for creating volume and curl.
 A flat brush works better for straightening.
 Once your hair feels smooth, then it’s dry.